Fair: History

 The Roman fairs were holidays on which work and business such as law courts were suspended.
 In the Roman provinces of Judea and Syria Palaestina, Jewish rabbis prohibited Jews from participating in fairs in certain towns because the religious nature of the fairs contravened the prescribed practice of Judaism.

 In the Middle Ages, many fairs developed as temporary markets and were especially important for long-distance and international trade, as wholesale traders travelled, sometimes for many days, to fairs where they could be sure to meet those they needed to buy from or sell to.
 The most famous were the Champagne fairs in northern France, which were spread over six towns for a total period of about six weeks, drawing goods and customers from much of Europe.
 The Frankfurt Book Fair in Germany, still the largest trade fair for the publishing industry, began in the 12th century as a fair for manuscript books.

-Fairs were usually tied to special Christian feast days, such as the Saint's day of the local church.
+Fairs were usually tied to special Christian feast days, such as the day of the saint of the local church.
 Stagshaw in England, is documented to have held annual fairs as early as 1293 consisting of the sales of animals.
 Along with the main fair held on 4 July, the city also hosted smaller fairs throughout the year where specific types of animals were sold, such as one for horses, one for lambs, and one for ewes.

 The Kumbh Mela, held every twelve years, at Allahabad, Haridwar, Nashik, and Ujjain is one of the largest fairs in India, where more than 60 million people gathered in January 2001, making it the largest gathering anywhere in the world.
 Kumbha means a pitcher and Mela means fair in Sanskrit.

 In the United States, fairs draw in as many as 150 million people each summer.
-Children's competitions at an American fair range from breeding small animals to robotics, whilst the organization 4-H has become a traditional association.
+Children's competitions at an American fair range from breeding small animals to robotics, whilst the organizations National FFA Organization and 4-H have become the traditional associations.

-Sirsi Fair

-The Sirsi Marikamba Devi Fair of the deity is held every alternate year in the month of March and taken through the city Sirsi, Karnataka.
-It is attended by a very large number of devotees.
-It is also most famous and biggest fair (Jaatre) of the India.
-Devotees from all around the state participate in this enormous event indulging themselves in the procession.
-Amusements for children, circuses, variety of shops, dramas and plays and many such things are set up for the people.
-It depicts the story of the goddess killing Mahishasura.